Strategies to mitigate AI security and compliance risks

 Develop a comprehensive AI security program

-Implementing effective data governance is essential but must be part of a broader security strategy that addresses the complexities of AI and LLM applications.
+Implementing effective data governance is essential, but it must be part of a broader security strategy that addresses the complexities of AI and LLM applications.
 It’s important to have comprehensive security programs tailored to your unique needs.

 • AI security strategy capability: An AI security strategy service allows you to holistically measure your security maturity across various domains within the SSDLC.
 This provides a detailed analysis of your security controls and policies, offering multiple options and timelines to improve metrics and report progress over time.